Many people who use Microsoft Excel have no problem figuring out how to add or average a column of numbers. Indeed,...

 Each subsequent LARGE formula requires a higher value for the k argument.
 To automatically have the k argument increase as you copy down, use ROW(1:1) in the first formula.
 Of course, 1:1 is a reference to row 1.
 The ROW(1:1) is 1.
-Here's the benefit: As you copy the formula down, the reference will change to 2:2, which returns the second-largest value and so on.
+As an added benefit, the reference will change to 2:2 as you copy the formula down, which returns the second-largest value and so on.

 While LARGE and SMALL are obscure, they're a great pair of functions for finding the top three, top five, top 10 or bottom N values from a range.

-Bill Jelen, aka "MrExcel," has been a Microsoft Excel consultant for over twenty-five years.
+Bill Jelen, also known as "MrExcel," has been a Microsoft Excel consultant for 25 years.
 Read more of his expert Excel tips and tricks at his website, MrExcel.com.